 Knippa is a tiny town located in the state of Texas.
 With a population of 606 people and just one neighborhood, Knippa is the 912th largest community in Texas.

-In terms of college education, Knippa is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Knippa have a bachelor's degree or advanced degree.
+The education level of Knippa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.20% of adults 25 and older in Knippa have a college degree.

 The per capita income in Knippa in 2022 was $24,063, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $96,252 for a family of four.
 However, Knippa contains both very wealthy and poor people as well.